Welcome to MSU

 As Montana’s land-grant institution, Montana State University is dedicated to providing high quality education in a broad range of subjects from technical to liberal arts.
-In fulfilling its land-grant mission, the Bozeman campus provides educational opportunities to nearly 16,000 students from associate degrees and certificate programs to doctoral degrees.
+In fulfilling its land-grant mission, the Bozeman campus provides educational opportunities to more than 16,000 students from associate degrees and certificate programs to doctoral degrees.

 MSU is Montana’s premier university with seven academic colleges and more than 225 academic options.

 Montana State University, the state's land-grant institution, educates students, creates knowledge and art, and serves communities by integrating learning, discovery and engagement.

 Montana State University is as remarkable as its setting.
 Created as a land-grant institution, it is a welcoming, adventurous community of students, faculty and staff distinguished by its commitment to address the world's greatest challenges.
 The university energizes individuals to discover and pursue their aspirations.
 It inspires people to engage with the university to improve the human prospect through excellence in education, research, creativity and civic responsibility.

 - Degrees offered: Associate, Bachelor’s, Master’s, and Doctoral